kuflash/react-router-sitemap/api.md

 # paramsApplier

-Module for apply params in dynamic paths.
+Module for applying params in dynamic paths.

 **Parameters**